Yang Hua, of Beijing-based CNOOC

 Our resources are being devoured by our enemy and not a comment is made by the politicians who are instead distracting the masses with local pork-barrel corruption and upcoming election talk.

 The thriving oilsands company that sold a stake to the Chinese and a seat on their board said they needed some financing.
 No doubt the money the Chinese are using to buy in isn't even their own.
 It's usually borrowed from western sources.
-The article closes by saying that the government of Canada won't be reviewing the oilsands sale to China.
+The article closes by saying that the government of Canada will be approving - without review - the oilsands sale to China.
 But that's not surprising.
 Afterall, Canada's Prime Minister for decades, Pierre Trudeau, opened our door to China way back when, and his like-minded "mandarins" (elites who own politicians) are still running government now. ~ Jackie Jura

 GIANT REACHES OUT: CNOOC leads the way into Alberta oilsands